Distance in the Ellipticity Graph: Acknowledgements

 \section{Acknowledgements}

 I would like to thank Kim Whittlesey and Ilya Kapovich at the University of Illinois at Urbana-Champaign for introducing me to this topic.
 I would also like to thank Matthew Day at Caltech for his advice on revising this paper.
+Finally, I would like to thank the anonymous reviewers for their comments, particularly for bringing Stalling's paper \cite{swgoh} to my attention.